aberge00/2017-Summer-Challenge/README.md

 # 2017-Summer-Challenge

-To complete the 2017 Summer Challenge the team shall design/build and demonstate a working robot to perform the follow tasks before August 12.
+To complete the 2017 Summer Challenge the team will design/build and demonstate a working robot to perform the follow tasks before August 12.

 Game layout: Picture (later)

 Field size: standard size 12'x12' carpeted floor
 Field pieces:
   1) 24 inch wide by 36 inch long bridge to pass over a USB cable snake pit.
   2) A two level shelf to deposit retrieved lost relics.
+The shelf will have a hook to hnge climbers .
   3) Lost relics list:  Climber guys, blocks, and balls from season 2015-2016 season.
-  4) red colored floor tiles that will need to be avoided.
+  4) Red colored floor tiles that will need to be avoided.

 The Game Challenge: